jorisvddonk/Drifter/README.md

 Oculus Touch controls:

 * Stick on left Touch controller: Move around.
 * Y / B: Switch tools in left and right hand.
-Currently, the tools available are mostly for debug purposes, allowing you to inspect various planet textures and a 3d map of the planet terrain.
+On the planet surface, you can view various textures, a rendering of the planet from space, and a heightmap of the planet surface.
+On the Stardrifter, you can open up the star selection tool (left hand) and show various details of the selected star (right hand), including GUIDE notes.
+* A: Switch beteween Stardrifter and planet surface.
 * X: Refresh the page, to visit a new planet.

 ## A note on Noctis IV source code ported to JavaScript